-But over the past few years I’ve noticed a bit of a shift in the creative industry.
+But over the past few years, I’ve noticed a bit of a shift in the creative industry.
 Organizations in competition to get their product to market understand the need to move quickly.
-This fast-paced product landscape, coupled with an onslaught of new technology, has left plenty of seats at the table for freelance specialists.
+This fast-paced product landscape, coupled with an onslaught of new technology, has left plenty of seats at the table for freelancers.

 Freelance design specialists are looking more attractive

 With the rapid pace of tech change, creative departments are quickly realizing they’re exposed.
 Technical and creative gaps within their teams show up faster than ever.
 In order to address their distinctive needs quickly, organizations are turning to freelance specialists to fill the void.

 In fact, a recent survey by The Creative Group and AIGA reveal that 37% of the creative teams they reached out to will rely more heavily on freelancers through 2022.
 The top areas of hiring include graphic design, web design, video production, and photography.

 What this means for today’s creative freelance specialist

 With this new workplace emerging, it’s more important than ever to hone your craft.
 Agencies and in-house creative departments are looking for specific skills, and the gap is closing rapidly between candidates.
 With the rise of personal skill development and the speed of proficiency, the marketplace for these niche roles will become more competitive.